acr-lfr/generate-it-asyncapi-rabbitmq-to-socketio/README.md

 [RMQ] -> [this server] -(*n)-> [Socket Nodes] -(*n)-> [End users (eg browsers)]

-If you app has too many connection for a single socket director, you will have to introduce a load-balancer between many directors and many nodes.
+If your app has too many connections for a single socket director, you will have to introduce a load-balancer between many directors and many nodes.

 ## How
 Create a new repo, run `npm init` then add this single line to your package json file: